pradeep-j-311/egg-recipes/README.md

 - Including images in a webpage.
 - Linking external and local web pages together.

 The website itself is a simple website that provides some information on simple recipes that have eggs as its primary ingredient.
+The source of the recipes can be found at https://www.bbcgoodfood.com/search?q=eggs.
+For more recipes, visit their website.